The following is a prelude to Video Episode 11 you can either click here to watch the video or read through and click at the end.

 Sandy and I have been neighbors for a number of years and I recently got to know her better through the gym we both go to.
 We also started walking 5-6 miles per day when COVID-19 shut down the gym.

 I absolutely adore Sandy.
-After being shut in my own home for going on 2 months out of fear of COVID, She magically appeared in my front yard one day calling out my name.
+After being shut in my own home for going on 2 months out of fear of COVID, She magically appeared in my front yard one lovely evening, calling out my name.

 I had never been so excited to see another human outside my own family circle that day and our first day at Mowich I feel like this the beginning of a grand adventure we had talked about and trained for the last 6 months.